-I'm a part-time Project Manager focused on developing the Active Allies program and this website.
+Success Story!
+I was a part-time Project Manager focused on developing the Active Allies program and this website.
+Now, I'm a Climate Corps fellow learning about making buildings more sustainable.
 I believe in empowering our generation to turn their climate activism into a sustainable career and to ensure a livable future for all.

 Organizations I work with & support